TRUXIMA is a prescription medicine used to treat adults with:

 - are pregnant or plan to become pregnant.
 Talk to your healthcare provider about the risks to your unborn baby if you receive TRUXIMA during pregnancy

 - are breastfeeding or plan to breastfeed.
-It is not known if TRUXIMA passes into your breast milk.
-Do not breastfeed during treatment and for at least 6 months after your last dose of TRUXIMA
+TRUXIMA may pass into your breast milk.
+Do not breastfeed during treatment and for 6 months after your last dose of TRUXIMA

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Especially tell your doctor if you take or have taken: